Brigad/redux-rest-easy/docs/principles/persistence.md

 Here is a list of actions performed when you call [getPersistableState](../api/getPersistableState.md):

+* In-progress requests are deleted. _This is to avoid pending requests never resolving._
-* in-progress, expired and invalidated requests are deleted
+* Expired and invalidated requests are deleted. _This is to avoid keeping outdated requests possibly forever._
-* requests with `expireAt` set to `never` (`cacheLifetime` set to `Infinity`) are invalidated
+* Requests with `expireAt` set to `never` (`cacheLifetime` set to `Infinity`) are invalidated. _This is to avoid trusting remote data forever.
+Can still be done via persistOptions.alwaysPersist_
-* resources which are no longer referenced by any request are deleted
+* Resources which are no longer referenced by any request are deleted. _This is to avoidkeeping outdated resources in the state._
-* resolversHashes which refer to no longer existing requests or modified resources are deleted
+* resolversHashes which refer to no longer existing requests or modified resources are deleted. _This is to avoidkeeping outdated hashes in the state._

+The first action is mandatory to avoid inconsistent state, but the others won't be applied to requests performing on resources defined in `persistOptions.alwaysPersist` and `persistOptions.neverPersist`.
+Instead, such requests will always/never be persisted.